 Over-the-counter medications.
 Decongestants shrink swollen blood vessels in the nasal passages.
 This should ease sinus congestion, lessen the pressure, and help with drainage.
 You can get these meds as pills, liquids, and nasal sprays.

 Over-the-counter pain relievers -- such as acetaminophen, ibuprofen, and naproxen -- can ease the pain caused by sinus pressure.
-Read and follow the directions on the label on all your meds, so you don’t accidentally take too much.
+Read and follow the directions on the label on all your medicines, since they may be included in any combination cold or allergy drug.
+You don't want to accidentally take too much.